sydai/SDCND/Project5_Vehicle_Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HOG features and color features (color binning features and color histogram features) of 6000 vehicles' and 8800 non-vehicles' images with size 64x64.The images come from datasets downloaded from the course site plus cutouts from the project video.
+I used GridSearchCV to tweak the parameter of LinearSVC and come up with a C=0.001 for best performance.
-The code for this step is contained in lines 259 through 326 of the file called `pipeline.py`.
+The code for this step is contained in lines 262 through 340 of the file called `pipeline.py`.

 ### Sliding Window Search